'Too much death': All Saints' Day has new resonance for many faithful

 The Rev. Jacqui Thone, of Alleluia Lutheran Church, also modified her All Saints' Day worship to acknowledge the pandemic and address the "many deaths'' people are facing.

-“There are a lot of losses that people have been dealing with on their own,” said Thone, referring to job losses, social isolation, separation from families and friends.
-“All Saints’ Day seemed like the perfect opportunity to grieve them.
-If we don’t share those losses, we shoulder the stress alone.”
+"There are a lot of losses that people have been dealing with on their own," Thone said, referring to job losses, social isolation, separation from families and friends.
+"All Saints' Day seemed like the perfect opportunity to grieve them.
+If we don't share those losses, we shoulder the stress alone."

 For more than an hour, cars slowly pulled into the church parking lot, their headlights illuminating the rows of white bags hand-decorated with photos of church members and others, as well as victims of COVID-19 and the nation's racial strife.

-“I think it’s a great way to see not just our loved ones, but everyone else’s’’ said Keith Rathje, who with his wife Stacey and son Andrew drove slowly through the luminaries scanning the names.
+"I think it's a great way to see not just our loved ones, but everyone else's," said Keith Rathje, who with his wife, Stacey, and son Andrew drove slowly through the luminarias, scanning the names.

-“I appreciate that it recognized people like George Floyd and Brianna Taylor [killed by police],’’ added Stacey Rathje.
+"I appreciate that it recognized people like George Floyd and Breonna Taylor [killed by police]," added Stacey Rathje.